Geometry of knots in real projective $3$-space: Genus for knots in

-\begin{lemma} Every non-trivial affine knot has genus strictly greater than $1$. \end{lemma} \textbf{Proof: }Let $K$ be a non-trivial affine knot.
-If $K$ had genus 0, then it is an unknot by Corollary 4.4, hence cannot be a non-trivial knot.
-Thus $K$ cannot be of genus 0.
-Now suppose $K$ had genus $1$.
-Then it has a good surface $G$, whose inverse image is a torus in $S^3$, which is a two sheeted cover for $G$.
-Then, $G$ is Klein's bottle or a torus.
-Since the Klein's bottle cannot be embedded in $\mathbb{R}P^3$ \cite{bredon}, $G$ is a torus. \\ We know that, since $K$ is an affine knot, there exist a projective plane, $P$, disjoint from it.
-We may assume the intersection of $P$ with $G$ is transversal and thus is a collection of circles.
-If any of these circles are contractible in $G$, then such intersections may be removed by modifying $P$ after cutting along such circles.
-Thus we may assume all circles in $P\cap G$ are essential.
+We can use this procedure to remove all the contractible circles in $P\cap G$.
+Thus we may assume all circles in $P\cap G$ are essential in $G$.
 Hence $G\setminus P$ is a collection of cylinders.
-Since $K$ is a knot, it is contained in one cylinder, say $C$, in $G\setminus P$.
-Being disjoint from a $P$, $C$ is contained in an affine part of $\mathbb{R}P^3$.
-We may consider $C$ to be a closed cylinder with two boundary circles, by removing a open tubular neighbourhood of $P$ from $G$.
-Since $K$ has no self intersections, $K$ with some orientation is a generator for $H_1(C,\mathbb{Z})$.
-But we know that, another representative for a generator of $H_1(C,\mathbb{Z})$ is a boundary circle of $C$, which is an affine unknot, $\alpha$.
+Since $K$ is a knot, it is contained in exactly one cylinder, say $C$, in $G\setminus P$.
+Being disjoint from $P$, $C$ is contained in an affine region of $\mathbb{R}P^3$, the complement of $P$.
+Let $V$ be a regular neighborhood of $P$ disjoint from $K$.
+Then $C':=C\setminus V$ is a closed cylinder with two boundary circles.
+Notice that $K\subset C'$.
+Since $K$ has no self intersections, $K$ with some orientation represents a generator for $H_1(C',\mathbb{Z})$.
+But we know that a boundary circle of $C'$, say $\alpha$, is another representative for a generator of $H_1(C',\mathbb{Z})$.
+Since $\alpha$ is contained in the complement of $P$ it is an affine unknot.
 Then, $K$ is homologous to $\alpha$ in $C$ and together they bound a cylinder inside $C$.
 By shrinking this cylinder we can construct an isotopy of $K$ to $\alpha$.
 Thus $K$ is isotopic to the affine unknot.
 Which is a contradiction.
-Thus the genus of $K$ cannot be $1$, and hence it has to be strictly greater than $1$. \\
+Thus the genus of $K$ has to be strictly greater than $1$. \\

 \begin{theorem} The genus of any non-trivial affine knot in $\mathbb{R}P^3$ is $2. $ \end{theorem} \textbf{Proof: } Let $K$ be an affine knot, contained in the affine part of $\mathbb{R}P^3$.
-Consider a torus (possibly knotted) containing it in the affine part and take a connected sum with a projective plane (Figure 17).
+Consider a torus (possibly knotted) containing it in the affine part and take a connected sum with a projective plane.
+See Figure 14.
 Thus we can get a good surface for $K$ in $\mathbb{R}P^3$.
 Then the genus of the inverse image of this good surface is $2$.
-That is the genus of any affine knot, is less than or equal to $2$.
-Then by Lemma 3.6, the genus of $K$ is exactly $2.$ \\
+This implies that the genus of any affine knot, is less than or equal to $2$.
+Then by Lemma 4.5, the genus of $K$ is exactly $2.$ \\